skippyr/river-dreams/README.md

 Everything that you will probably need will be at your glance even when you do not have a proper modern terminal.

+It contains ideas that I have created myself and others that I have got from other popular ZSH themes.

 Everything in it is a module:

 | Module | Function |